ASU-RISE-Lab/MOCAP-ROS2-PX4-Pipeline/ROS_2.md

 cd ~/colcon_ws
 .install/local_setup.bash
 ```
-**Note**: It is the same as sourcing colcon_ws’ setup.bash file (just that this sequential process gives you more flexibility instead of directly sourcing the overlay and underlay by the same command)
+**Note**: It is the same as sourcing colcon_ws setup.bash file (just that this sequential process gives you more flexibility instead of directly sourcing the overlay and underlay by the same command)